JasonHershey/Powershell/SettingsSkypeVoice/readme.md

 3. Install the SFBO module
 4. Create/Import a remote SFBO session
 5. Gets a list of supported Autoattendant languages \(just for the heck of it\)
-6. Sets a variable as the EN-US Autoattendant langauge
+6. Sets a variable as the EN-US Autoattendant langauge.
   The language contains the voices.

 7. Sets a variable as the **Benjamin** voice.
   The EN-US language has 3 female voices and 1 mail voice.

 8. Gets your organizational Autoattendants. \(so you can see the settings.
 You need to see the URI's\)